RubixML/ML/docs/extractors/api.md

 # Extractors
 Extractors are objects that help you import data from various source formats such as CSV, JSON, and NDJSON in an efficient way.
-They implement one of the standard PHP [Traversable](https://www.php.net/manual/en/class.traversable.php) interfaces and can be used to instantiate a new [Dataset](datasets/api.md) object by passing it to the `fromIterator()` method or they can be used on their own to iterate over a data table.
+They implement one of the standard PHP [Traversable](https://www.php.net/manual/en/class.traversable.php) interfaces and can be used to instantiate a new [Dataset](datasets/api.md) object by passing it to the `fromIterator()` method.

-**Examples**
+**Example**

 ```php
 use Rubix\ML\Datasets\Labeled;